statisticalbiotechnology/app_bioinfo/automation/automation.md

 Another example [nextflow-script](nextflow/example.nf).

+There is a good tutorial for nextflow available [here](https://www.seqera.io/training/)

 #### Logging and tracing of nextflow execution

 You can track your previous runs with the command `nextflow log`.
 You will get more specific information on which output directories that were made by specifying a specific run, e.g. `nextflow log jovial_shockley`